xhawk18/noshared_ptr/Readme.md

 ## What's this ?

-noshared_ptr is the unsharable version of std::shared_ptr,
+noshared_ptr is the unsharable version of std::shared_ptr.

+After I used this library, 90% c++ memory bugs disappeared !

 ```